kolesnikovae/go-winjob/README.md

 Go bindings for [Windows Job Objects](https://docs.microsoft.com/en-us/windows/win32/procthread/job-objects):
 > A job object allows groups of processes to be managed as a unit.
 Job objects are namable, securable, sharable objects that control attributes of the processes associated with them.
 Operations performed on a job object affect all processes associated with the job object.
 Examples include enforcing limits such as working set size and process priority or terminating all processes associated with a job.

-The package aims to provide means to manage windows jobs. **jobapi** sub-package holds supplemental types and functions for low-level interactions with the operating system.
+The package provides means to manage windows jobs. **jobapi** sub-package holds supplemental types and functions for low-level interactions with the operating system.

 ## Installation